Nominate yourself or a student for spring 2022 using this form.

 What’s my time obligation?

 On most weeks, you’ll only work your minimum 2 drop-in hours.
-On the weeks you conference with your advisees, new WA’s should budget 10–12 hours.
-WA’s can also volunteer to work on other special projects.
+On the weeks you conference with your advisees, new WAs should budget 10–12 hours.
+WAs can also volunteer to work on committees and projects.

 I’m interested.
 How do I apply?

-We’ll begin accepting applications in Spring 2021.
 You DO NOT need a nomination to apply.
-Please submit a complete application including all of the below components:
+Please submit a complete application; your application will be returned if it doesn’t include these.

-- Cover sheet, filled out and on top of your application materials (download and edit from the link)
+- Cover sheet as page one of your application materials (download and fill in from the link)

 - Cover letter, explaining why you’d be a strong fit for this position

 - Letter of recommendation written by a North Park faculty member (This is different from a faculty nomination; click here to learn what a LOR is and how to request one.)

-Either drop your materials as one Word or PDF document, not multiples to Jenny Ingersoll at email@example.com
+Email your materials as one Word or PDF document, not multiples to Melissa Pavlik at email@example.com.

 What happens after I apply?

 After we receive and review applications, we’ll contact applicants to schedule 30-minute remote interviews with a panel of interviewers.

 Help!
 I still have questions.